UkiDLucas/book-mobile-business/en/19b_Sleep.md

 ## Circadian Rhythm

 Sleep is tightly related to circadian rhythm which for humans is 24 hours, humans have evolved near the equator therefore the rhythm is divided into 12 hour day and night periods.
-The animals that have evolved in arctic regions may have specific adaptations. **(tip 1: adjust your day by scheduling 12 hours of day activity and 12 hours of night down time)**
+The animals that have evolved in arctic regions may have specific adaptations. **(tip 1: adjust your day by scheduling 12 hours of day activity and 12 hours of night down time, any stress producing activity should be done at least 1 hour before sleep)**

 ## Biological Clock